Maysen42/HyFiVe_Deckbox2.0/01_Logger/01_Basic_Logger/01_Electronics/BOM.md

 ### UART1 with boost converter (13V) and optional RS485

 These components enable a higher supply voltage for one sensor.
-The voltage can be adjusted bythe setup of R3, R23, R2 and R24.
+The voltage can be adjusted by the setup of R3, R23, R2 and R24.
 |Reference|Amount|Value|Footprint|Manufacturer Part Number|
 | :---: | :---: | :---: | :---: | :---: |
 |C18|1|10µ|Capacitor_SMD:C_0805_2012Metric|TMK212BBJ106KG8T|